LeoCumpli21/Black_jack_vibeC/README.md

 This project is a web-based Blackjack game built with Python and Streamlit.
 It serves as a practical example of implementing a Clean Architecture design in Python, resulting in a codebase that is modular, testable, and easy to extend.

+## A Note on the Development Process

+This project was conceived and built in approximately two days as an experiment in AI-assisted development.
+The primary goal was to explore a "vibe coding" approach, leveraging Google's `Gemini CLI` to understand the workflow and productivity gains of using generative AI tools for programming.

 ## Features

 - **Full Blackjack Gameplay:** Implements all standard player actions including Hit, Stand, Double Down, and Split.